🌲 Front Range Plant FinderPlant finder

 Purshia mexicana

 Cliffrose (Purshia mexicana) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 4–8 ft tall and 4–8 ft wide, needs low water, and prefers full sun.
+It matures to about 4–8 ft tall and 4–8 ft wide, slow-growing, needs low water, and prefers full sun.
 Fragrant cream flowers spring; feathery plume seedheads in fall; sparse-fueled fire-wise native.

 Photos